BlockDevsUnited/DAO-COURSE/README.md

 * Open source
 * We will have meetups at the start of each week.
 * Tutorials and guides will be made available on our Github
-* Everyone who completes the course will be granted an “BDU NFT Developer Certificate”
+* Everyone who completes the course will be granted an “BDU DAO Developer Certificate”
 * Certificates are non-transferable NFT’s

 ### Schedule